getdocsy/docs/docs/workflow/github-app.md

 # GitHub App

-Docsy offers a GitHub App that allows Docsy engine to interact with your repositories independently from the CLI or CI/CD.
+Docsy offers a GitHub App that allows Docsy engine to interact with your repositories independently from CI/CD.

-**Note:** The CLI feature was an experimental tool that has been discontinued and is no longer available.
-It was removed to avoid confusion for users.

 ## Install Docsy GitHub App